 68. Create a do’s and don’ts list for people looking to build a career in your industry

 Every industry is littered with hidden obstacles and traps that only a few are able to decipher and navigate through to success.
 Give your readers a head start in their careers through these kinds of blog post ideas with a simple do’s and don’ts article.
-Highlight the risks, identify the opportunities, and alert them to any potential missteps that could sabotage their career prospects.
+Highlight the risks, identify the opportunities, shine a light on the best affiliate programs they should join if they’re a blogger—and alert them to any potential missteps that could sabotage their career prospects.

 69. Identify ways people can make their resume stand out in your space

 Our resumes can either open doors for us or slam them shut.
 As competition across all industries increases, it’s critical that our resume represents us in the best way possible.
 Use your experience in your space to coach people on the key ways to make their resume stand out from the pack and you’ll be capitalizing on one of the most helpful blog post ideas out there.